mdrideout/junjo-ai-studio-deployment-example/README.md

 ## Digital Ocean VM Deployment Example

-The following assumes a fresh Digital Ocean Droplet VM with the following configuration:
+Start by creating a fresh basic Digital Ocean Droplet VM (or a VM from another provider) with the following configuration _($6/mo)_.

-- Debian 12
+- Debian 13
 - 1GB RAM
 - 1vCPU
-- 25GB Disk
+- 25GB SSD

-The following are instructions for baseline server setup and deployment of the Junjo Server and Junjo App.
+This single VM can and Junjo Server instance can ingest data from an unlimited number of AI applications running anywhere.
+You can run your AI backends on the same VM, or on a separate VM.

+Next: Configure the VM and deploy Junjo Server.

 ### SSH into the server